leanprover/lean4/doc/export_format.md

 the hierarchical name `nidx`.
 The command `#RI` is the relative import, the integer represents how many `../` should be added the path represented by the hierarchical name `nidx`.

+Optionally, we may request Lean to generate self contained export files that include any declaration the exported module depends on.
+In this case, the exported file does not include `#DI` or `#RI` commands.

 Global universe level declaration
 ---------------------------------